connexcs/docs/docs/customer/customer.md

 ## Customer View Modification

-+ **Columns** pop out on the right lets you to add/remove options, change column order, in some cases you can create row groups and total values for pivot functionality
++ **Columns** pop out on the right and lets you add/remove options, and change column order, in some cases you can create row groups and total values for pivot functionality
-+ **Filters** pop out on the right lets you to filter your customers
++ **Filters** pop out on the right lets you filter your customers
 + Adjust Column ordering

 ## Create Customer